AeromonOy/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ### Requirements

-* The application must match the expected behavior stated above.
-* If there are any other requirements for the fix, write them here.
+* If there are any extra requirements for the bug fix, write them here.
+Otherwise, you can remove this section.
-* Requirements must be clear and unambiguous.
-* Requirements should be objectively evaluable.

 ### Acceptance criteria